DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "It is just process of elimination.
 This fortress is highly difficult to invade from outside.
-Only their comrades foreign gods can enter: elves, dwarves, fairies.
+Only their comrades sidhes can enter: elves, dwarves, fairies.
 And if they are not perpetrators, then the only possible answer is angels themself."

 "..."